zaidalshreef/docker/readme.md

 ```

 #### DELETE '/actors/<int:id>'
-Delete actor by id from the database
+- Delete actor by id from the database:
     - *Request arguments: actor id
     - *Returns : id of the deleted actor
     - Roles authorized :  Director,  Producer.